 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-Other versions: This eyeball cascade pendant lamp exists in many different colours and sizes, and produced by countless companies around the “globe”. the most famous globe lamps are the ones Gino Sarfatti designed for his company Arteluce.
+Other versions: This eyeball cascade pendant lamp exists in many different colours and sizes.
+Produced by countless companies around the “globe”. the most famous globe lamps are the ones Gino Sarfatti designed for his company Arteluce.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.